Tiffany0410/TradingSystem/phase1/README.txt

     - When you request for a trade in general, remember that the lender must have the item to be traded in his/her inventory and the borrower must have the item to traded in his/her wishlist.

-    - We serialize when we create new users/admin users and when user/admin user logs out.
+    - We serialize when we create new tradableUsers/admin tradableUsers and when user/admin user logs out.
 So, if you force the program to stop, your progress will not be saved.
 So, you might want to immediately log out after you have done something major (ex. request for a trade) and then log in to proceed with the next functionality to test.